 What would you do if you lost your job tomorrow?
 What can you do if you’ve already been shown the door?
-Only one in four families are prepared for a financial emergency, according to MassMutual’s 2018 State of the American Family study.
+With sixty-four percent of workers living paycheck-to-paycheck at the end of last year, the prospect of suddenly losing it can be scary.

 1. Apply for unemployment benefits.

 “The first thing one should do when one loses a job is to file for unemployment,” said David R. Silversmith, a CPA, CFP® professional, and senior tax manager at PKF O'Connor Davies in New York, New York.
 “This is easy and can be done online.
 It will provide you with some income while you look for another job.”

 The time it will take to start receiving benefits varies by state.
 Apply as soon as you’re eligible, because systems can get overwhelmed when unemployment is high, and you may face delays in receiving benefits.